azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 If we go to the `Performance` tab, we can get the `Prediction URL` and the `Prediction-Key`.
 We can use this endpoint to programmatically access the service.

-# Decision

-The pillar **Decision** supports you with building apps that surface recommendations for informed and efficient decision-making.
-It can be divided into the following services:
-- *Anomaly Detector*: Detects anomalies with collected data over time using machine learning
-- *Personalizer*: Chooses the best content (e.g. product in an online store) to show users
-- *Content Moderator*: Checks text, image, and video content for material that is potentially offensive, risky, or otherwise undesirable

 ## What we have done so far:

 - We deployed several Cognitive Services using the Azure Portal